 Anyone who thinks they or someone else has been poisoned by a pesticide, household cleaner, or other toxic product requires immediate medical attention.

-If a person is unconscious or vomiting, it is important to roll them onto their side if possible and keep the head slightly downward.
+If a person is unconscious or vomiting, it is essential to roll them onto their side and keep the head slightly downward.
 This position will ensure that any vomit can escape without the person suffocating.

 Medical treatments for poisoning include: